msiebert1/UCSC_spectral_pipeline/docs/install.rst

     docker compose run ucsc_spectral_pipeline_latest

 This should bring you into the docker container.
-Where you can run pipeline tasks with the required installs present.
+Here you can run pipeline tasks with the required installs present.
+See :doc:`here <docker>`_ for details on using the pipeline container.

 To exit the container run,

 .. code:: None